cth/banpipe/README.md

 ### Change propagation

 There is really nothing special about change propagation.
-Applying change propagation is achieved be re-running goals.
+Applying change propagation is achieved by re-running goals.
 However, changes to modules are not detected automatically.
 Instead, each task declaration in a module may include a `version` option.
-When the the version option is changed, the task gets a new signature and will be recomputed the next time a goal involving the task is called.
+When the the version option is changed, the task gets a new signature and it will be recomputed (as will depending tasks implied by goal) the next time a goal involving the task is called.

 ## BANpipe modules

-Banpipe modules are not to be confused with Prolog modules.
-A banpipe module is simply a collection of source files residing in a particular directory.
+BANpipe modules are not to be confused with Prolog modules.
+A BANpipe module is simply a collection of source files residing in a particular directory.
 The name of the module is the same as the directory, e.g., if a module is placed in `/home/user/modules/foo` then the name of the module is `foo`.

-In the module directory, banpipe expects to find a file called `interface.pl`.
+In the module directory, BANpipe expects to find a file called `interface.pl`.
 This is a Prolog file provided by the the module creator which contains declarations and predicates for invoking the module.

 ### Task declarations and implementations